TBC Major/Mid-Size Grants (Faculty)

 Faculty can receive a maximum of one Major Grant every three years.
 This grant is highly competitive, as the College only funds one each semester.
 Due to Covid, awards were not awarded during the AY 2020-21, therefore that year will not count in the three years between awards.

 Mid-Size Grant (funding up to $5,000)

-Examples of such activities suitable for the Mid-Size Grant include taking students to a play, film, opera, or other cultural event located at a distance for which overnight accommodations would generally be needed.
+Examples of such activities suitable for the Mid-Size Grant include taking students to a cultural event (play, film, opera, etc.) or visiting a unique site that is the focus of the course located at a distance for which overnight accommodations would generally be needed.